sblisesivdin/gpaw-tools/installation/ubuntu.md

 # Ubuntu Linux installation

-After [installing Ubuntu on your PC](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), you just need to update and upgrade, before continuing:
+After [installing Ubuntu on your PC](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), you just need to update and upgrade before continuing:

     sudo apt update
     sudo apt upgrade

 ## Installation of ASE and GPAW

 After preparing your Linux system, you must have `ase` and `gpaw` codes on your computer.
-You can find more information about installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.
+You can find more information about the installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.

-You need Tk library for GUI, unzip for file unzipping and for further package installations, we need PIP installer
+You need the Tk library for GUI, unzip for file unzipping, and for further package installations, we need the PIP installer

     sudo apt install python3-tk python3-pip unzip python-is-python3